skedgo/android-sdk-docs/android/docs/index.md

 ## Setup

-To begin, you'll need both an SDK token as well as an API key to use our web service.

-Sales will have given you your SDK token, and you can get an API key from our [Developer Page](https://developer.tripgo.com).
+To begin, you'll need an API key to use our web service.
+You can get an API key from our [Developer Page](https://developer.tripgo.com).

 First, add Maven repository to the list in `build.gradle`.